GastonADiaz/DIY-Self-Balancing-robot-/README.md

 ##  Potential Add-ons

+I. **18650 Battery Power Source:**
+   Incorporating 18650 batteries as a power source could enhance the robot's mobility.
+In my case, I currently use a 12V power supply, as the batteries are quite expensive in my country.
+The batteries would allow for greater freedom of movement without the risk of cables tangling during turns.

+II. **Camera Integration:**
+   Adding a camera to the balancing robot would enable remote observation, as if the robot were exploring areas.
+This feature could facilitate mapping of environments.

+III. **Ultrasonic Sensor Module:**
+   Integrating an ultrasonic sensor would help the robot avoid collisions with walls or obstacles, enhancing its navigation capabilities.

+IV. **Improved Printed Circuit Board (PCB):**
+   While I initially used a perforated board, there are PDF files available for creating a more professional-looking PCB using either the marker or toner transfer methods.
+Additionally, you could consider sending the design to a manufacturer like PCBWay or other reputable providers.

+V. **Custom Software Development:**
+   Creating a complete application and software from scratch, without relying on existing libraries or pre-made applications, would be a significant undertaking.
+However, the current setup provides a solid foundation for such an endeavor.

 # Bibliography

 All the references used in the development of this project will be compiled in a text file, which will include all the links we utilized as guides throughout the process.